 injuries that happen while employees are participating in volunteer recreational activities.

 You have the right to appeal if the insurance company denies your workers’ comp claim.
 The New Hampshire Workers’ Compensation Division (WCD) has two levels of review over claims disputes: an administrative hearing and an appeals board review.

 You can request a hearing by submitting a petition to the WCD within 18 months after the insurer denies your claim.
 The petition must be in writing and explain why you are entitled to benefits.
 Send a copy of the petition to the insurance company.
 The agency will schedule a hearing for a date no later than six weeks after it received the petition.

 At the hearing, a hearing officer will consider the evidence and question witnesses.
 The officer could also ask you to provide more information and temporarily put the hearing on hold.
+(Learn more about what to expect at your workers' comp hearing.)
 Within 30 days after the hearing, the officer will issue a decision.

 If you’re unhappy with the hearing officer's decision, you can appeal within 30 days to the New Hampshire Workers' Compensation Appeals Board.
 A panel of three administrative officers will hold a full hearing and give you another opportunity to present your evidence.
 However, you’re limited to the evidence that you already provided to the hearing officer; you can't bring up new information.

 If the appeals board rules against you, your final option is to appeal to the New Hampshire Supreme Court.
 In its decision, the appeals board will tell you when you need to file that court appeal.